aswinram1997/DataScience_Portfolio/README.md

 ---

-### 2.5 Fuzzy Logic-Based Decision Support System for Automating Ergonomic Risk Assessments
+### 2.5 Ergonomic Risk Assessment with Fuzzy DSS

 [![Open Web Page](https://img.shields.io/badge/Research-Paper-blue)](https://www.sciencedirect.com/science/article/abs/pii/S0169814123000513)

 <div style="text-align: justify">Modular construction organizations ignore ergonomics risk assessments due to a lack of automated and comprehensive tools.
-To tackle this problem, a fuzzy logic-based decision support system is designed and validated to automatically assess the ergonomic performance of work systems in modular construction plants using physical, environmental, and sensory data.
+To tackle this problem, a fuzzy logic-based decision support system (DSS) is designed and validated to automatically assess the ergonomic performance of work systems in modular construction plants using physical, environmental, and sensory data.
 The system generates a risk score and classes, identifying high-risk workstations.
 This enables targeted risk mitigation strategies, enhancing health and safety in the industry.
 </div>

 <center><img src="images/Fuzzy Logic-Based Decision Support System for Automating Ergonomic Risk Assessments.png"/></center>